toddaustin07/edgebridge/README.md

 ./edgebridge4pi
 ```

-A good option is to run this in a window where you can monitor the output messages.
+A good option is to run the bridge server in a window where you can monitor the output messages.
 You may want to log them permanently to a file as well.

 ## Forwarding Bridge Server Interface Specification
 This section is for Edge driver developers or those configuring [Web Requestor](https://github.com/toddaustin07/webrequestor#readme) URLs that use the Bridge Server.